-Reports of a criminal incident, whether as a victim, witness, or third party, should be made to one of the following offices.
-Further options will be discussed with the reporting party.
+Reports of a criminal incident, whether as a victim, witness, of third party, should be made to one of the following offices.
+Further options will be discussed with the eporting party.

-• Campus Safety, Security, and Emergency Preparedness WWY 214 425.640.1501 24/7 cellphone to reach on-duty officer in urgent situation 425.754.0154 Student Services LYN 142 425.640.1375 Services for Students with Disabilities MLT 159 425.640.1320 International Student Services - SNH 305 425.640.1518 • Counseling and Resource Center MLT 145 425.640.1358 Violence Prevention Victim Advocate - LYN 236B 425.640.1783 Title IX Coordinator - CLA 122 425.640.1647 • Title IX Investigator - CLA 110 425.409.8774
+• Campus Safety, Security, and Emergency Preparedness WWY 214 425.640.1501 24/7 cellphone to reach on-duty officer in urgent situation 425.754.0154 • Student Services LYN 142 425.640.1375 • Services for Students with Disabilities MLT 159 425.640.1320 • Office of International Programs -SNH 305 425.640.1518 • Counseling and Resource Center MLT 145 425.640.1358 • Violence Prevention Victim Advocate -LYN 236B 425.640.1783 • Title IX Coordinator - CLA 105 425.640.1246 • Title IX Investigator - CLA 105 425.409.1246

-The Campus Security Office encourages anyone who is a complainant-victim or witness to any crime to promptly report the incident as described above.
-Because these reports are public records under state law, the Campus Security Office and Campus Security Authorities cannot hold reports of crime in confidence.
+The Campus Security Office encourages anyone who is a complainat-victim or witness to any crime to promptly report the incident as described above.
+Because these reports are public records under state I will check and correct the numbers that notlaw, the Campus Seurity Office and Campus Security Authorities cannot hold reports of crime in confidence.

-If you are the complainant/victim of a crime and do not want to pursue action within the college system or the criminal justice system, you may still want to consider making an anonymous report.
-Anonymous reports for purposes of inclusion in the annual disclosure of crime statistics can generally be made as described below.
+If you are the complainant/victim of a crime and do not want to pursue action within the collegeystem or the criminal justice system, you may still want to consider an anonymous report.
+Anonymous reports for purposes of inclusion in the annual disclosure of time statistics can generally be made as described below.

-- Edmonds CC Counseling Resource Center (CRC) provides professional and confidential counseling services.
-These services include providing information on how to file an official report for investigation. - For victims of sexual assault, dating/domestic violence, or stalking, the Violence Prevention program (formerly HEART) offers a confidential Victim Advocate who can assist with: crisis intervention, emotional support, providing resources, appointment accompaniment, filing a protection order, finding alternate housing, and liaising between offices.
+- EC Counseling and Resource Center (CRC) provides professional and confidential counseling services.
+These services include providing information on how of file an official report for investigation. - For victims of sexual assault, dating/domestic violence, or staking, the Violence Prevention program (formerly HEART) offers a confidential Victim Advocatewho can assist with: crisis intervention, emotional support, providing resources, appointment accompaniment, filing a protection order, finding alternate housing, and liaising between offices.

-PLEASE NOTE - Professional counselors at Edmonds CC, acting in their role as a mental health professional, are not "Campus Security Authorities" and are not required to report crimes for inclusion in the annual Clery Report.
-However, Edmonds CC encourages its counselors to report crimes without revealing any of the victim/complainants/witnesses personally identifying information, on a confidential basis for inclusion in the annual disclosure of crime statistics.
+PLEASE NOTE - Professional counselors at EC, acting in their role as a mental health professional, are not "Campus Security Authorities" and are not required to report crimes for inclusion in the annual Clery Report.
+However, EC encourages its counselors to report crimes without revealing any of the victim/complainants/witnesses personally identifying information, on a confidential basis for inclusion in the annual disclosure of crime statistics.

-• Edmonds CC does not employ pastoral counselors
+• EC does not employ pastoral counselors

-In keeping with the protective intention of the Jeanne Clery Act, we will issue a Timely Warning to all campus community members.
-This is done with careful attention given to not disclosing any names or other personally identifying information about victim/survivor(s) or witnesses.
+In keeping with the protective intention of the Jeanne Clery At, we will issue a Timely Warning to all campus community members.
+This is done with careful attention in to not disclosing any names or other personally identifying information about victim/survivor(s) or witnesses.
 Campus Security will promptly notify the college community of reported crimes that are considered a potential threat to the community.
-This will afford college community members a level of awareness that assists them in taking steps to protect themselves and prevent similar occurrences of the crime.
+This will afford college community members a level 6 awareness that assists them in taking steps to protect themselves and prevent similar occurrences of the crime.

-Once a report of criminal activity or breach of the Student Code of Conduct is received by Campus Security or other identified reporting personnel, the information contained in the report will be disseminated to the appropriate personnel for follow up.
+Once a report of criminal activity or breach of the Student Cod of Conduct is received by Campus Security or other identified reporting personnel, the information contained in the report will be disseminated to the appropriate personnel for follow up.
 This may include the College Student Conduct Officer, the Title IX Coordinator or Investigator, The CARE Team, or Local, State, and Federal Authorities.

-Those wishing to file confidential reports for the purpose of having the information included in the Annual Security Statistics may file a confidential report with the CRC.
+Those wishing to file confidential reports for the purpose of aving the information included in the Annual Security Statistics may file a confidential report withthe CRC.
 The office will report the crime to Campus Security for inclusion in our Annual Security Report without disclosing names or other personally-identifying information.